core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 To this end, the specific approach defined in this section consists of sending a single EDHOC + OSCORE request, which conveys the pair (C_R, EDHOC message_3) within an OSCORE-protected CoAP message.

-That is, the EDHOC + OSCORE request is composed of following two parts combined together in a single CoAP message.
+That is, the EDHOC + OSCORE request is composed of the following two parts combined together in a single CoAP message:

 * The OSCORE Request from {{fig-non-combined}}, which is also in this case sent to a protected resource, with the correct CoAP method and options intended for accessing that resource.

 * EDHOC data consisting of the pair (C_R, EDHOC message_3) required for completing the EDHOC session.
-Note that, as specified in {{client-processing}}, C_R is transported in the OSCORE Option of the OSCORE Request rather than in the request payload.
+Note that, as specified in {{client-processing}}, C_R is transported in the OSCORE Option of the OSCORE Request rather than in the CoAP payload of the EDHOC + OSCORE request.

-Since EDHOC message_3 may be too large to be included in a CoAP Option, e.g., if conveying a protected large public key certificate chain as ID_CRED_I (see {{Section 3.5.3 of I-D.ietf-lake-edhoc}}) or if conveying protected External Authorization Data as EAD_3 (see {{Section 3.8 of I-D.ietf-lake-edhoc}}), EDHOC message_3 has to be transported in the CoAP payload of the EDHOC + OSCORE request.
+   Since EDHOC message_3 may be too large to be included in a CoAP Option, e.g., if conveying a protected large public key certificate chain as ID_CRED_I (see {{Section 3.5.3 of I-D.ietf-lake-edhoc}}) or if conveying protected External Authorization Data as EAD_3 (see {{Section 3.8 of I-D.ietf-lake-edhoc}}), EDHOC message_3 has instead to be transported in the CoAP payload of the EDHOC + OSCORE request, as prepended to the payload of the OSCORE Request.

 The rest of this section specifies how to transport the data in the EDHOC + OSCORE request and their processing order.
 In particular, the use of this approach is explicitly signalled by including an EDHOC Option (see {{edhoc-option}}) in the EDHOC + OSCORE request.
 The processing of the EDHOC + OSCORE request is specified in {{client-processing}} for the client side and in {{server-processing}} for the server side.